forcedotcom/salesforcedx-vscode/docs/_articles/en/sf-dev-env/org-browser.md

 lang: en
 ---

 Use the Org Browser to view the available metadata types and their corresponding components in your default org.
 You can also retrieve metadata source, without having to use a [manifest file](./en/user-guide/development-models/#create-project-with-manifest) using the Org Browser.
-Also use the org browser to deploy source and then test you changes in your org.
+You can also use it to deploy source and then test you the changes in your org.

 ## Create Project and Open the Org Browser